ErfanFathi/RL_Cartpole/README.md

   ```bash
     pip3 install -r requirements.txt
   ```
-- 3.Run the script with the desired parameters.
+- 3. Run the script with the desired parameters.
 Use the following command to see the available options:
   ```bash
     python3 main.py --help
   ```
     This script uses command-line arguments to configure the learning parameters and other settings.
 You can specify the following options:

     - `--algorithm`: The algorithm to use for learning.
-Valid options are `q-learning` and `sarsa`.
-Default is `q-learning`.
+Valid options are `q_learning` and `sarsa`.
+Default is `q_learning`.
     -  `--alpha`: The learning rate.
 Default is `0.1`.
     -  `--gamma`: The discount factor.
 Default is `0.995`.
     -  `--epsilon`: The probability of choosing a random action.
 Default is `0.1`.